Kjellgrenfilip/Twidder/README.md

 ## Welcome to Twidder

-Twidder is a next generation webapp powered by python-flask.
+Twidder is a next generation webapp powered by python-flask.</br>
-The app is deployed on [Azure](https://twidder.azurewebsites.net/) Kindly send business inquires to twidder.noreply1@gmail.com
+The app is deployed on [Azure](https://twidder.azurewebsites.net/) </br>
+Kindly send business inquires to twidder.noreply1@gmail.com